 One in four relationships starts on a dating site in the UK today.
 For the gay community it’s closer to 80%.
 Yet most people are still dissatisfied with the quality and targeting of the online dating sites out there.
-With the online dating business market continuing to grow year on year, the industry seems to have considerable scope for those who want to create a dating website with a more targeted and localised approaches.
+With the online dating business market continuing to grow year on year, the industry seems to have considerable scope for those who want to create a dating website with a more targeted and localised approach.

 And it doesn’t need to be about romance.
 With social isolation a growing issue, there’s increasing scope too to utilise online dating technology to build community connections and friendships.

-So whether you are interested in setting up a dating website as a way of bringing singles together, or if you want to use the technology to combat loneliness in your community, here are 5 basic steps to get started.
+So whether you are interested in setting up a dating website as a way of bringing singles together, or if you want to use technology to combat loneliness in your community, here are 6 easy steps to creating an online dating business.

 1. Find your dating site niche